pingcap/docs/br/br-pitr-manual.md

 ---
-title: TiDB Log Backup and PITR Command-line Manual
+title: TiDB Log Backup and PITR Command Manual
-summary: Learn about the commands of TiDB log backup and Point-in-time recovery.
+summary: Learn about the commands of TiDB log backup and point-in-time recovery.
 aliases: ['/tidb/dev/br-log-command-line/']
 ---

-# TiDB Log Backup and PITR Command-line Manual
+# TiDB Log Backup and PITR Command Manual

-This document describes commands of TiDB log backup the PITR (Point-in-time recovery).
+This document describes the commands used in TiDB log backup point-in-time recovery (PITR).

 For more information about log backup and PITR, you can refer to the following documents: